lulzbot3d/Marlin/Marlin/src/lcd/extensible_ui/lib/lulzbot/ftdi_eve_lib/extended/unicode/README.txt

 The FTDI EVE chips have several fonts in ROM, but these fonts only contain a subset of ASCII characters.
-Notably, this excludes diacritics and accents used in most European languages.
+Notably, this excludes diacritics and accents used in most Western languages.

 While the FTDI EVE has the capability for user-defined fonts, such fonts only support 127 character positions, making them as limiting as the built-in fonts.